Autumn Records: History

 Stone cut one solo 45 before he became famous with The Family Stone, but it had little chart impact.
-The Beau Brummels continued recording for Warner Bros., but were less commercially successful than they had been for Autumn.
+The Beau Brummels continued recording for Warner Bros. but were less commercially successful than they had been for Autumn.

 The Grateful Dead (then known as The Emergency Crew) were almost signed to Autumn in 1966, but the label was running out of money, so their 45 was issued by Scorpio, a Fantasy Records subsidiary.
-The band was renamed The Warlocks.

-The Charlatans, another San Francisco area '60s-era psychedelic group which had Dan Hicks as a member, was also almost signed.
-The problem was that the label was headed toward bankruptcy and didn't have the necessary money on hand to sign either band.
+The Charlatans, another San Francisco area 1960s-era psychedelic group which had Dan Hicks as a member, was also almost signed.
+The problem was that the label was headed toward bankruptcy and did not have the necessary money on hand to sign either band.

 Autumn was probably one of the most successful independent record labels in the mid-1960s, but changes in the record-buying public's tastes and major marketing by already established bigger labels (nearly every major record company signed a heavy psychedelic band in the late 1960s) led to the demise of Autumn in 1966.
 Most of the recording contracts were sold to Warner Bros.
 Records and the catalog was sold to Vault Records.
 The owner of Vault was later a partner of JAS Records, which reissued the Autumn catalog.